wutzi15/Docker-Unleashed/Readme.md

 A (very early) Proposal for a free and distributed alternative to docker hub.

 # What this is
-**This is a proposal, a collection of ideas and an invitation for comments**
+**This is a proposal, a collection of ideas and an invitation for comments!**

 If you have any ideas please open a pull request.